milonmaze/privacy-terms-observatory-beta/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 The capitalized terms used throughout this Policy have the following meanings:

-Apps: All other Common Sense Media applications that link to this Privacy Policy beyond www.commonsensemedia.org.
+Apps: All other Common Sense Media applications that link to this Privacy Policy.

 Controller: The physical or legal person determining the purposes and means of collecting and processing Personal Information.

+Data Incident Response Plan: A Common Sense Media internal policy that outlines the steps to be followed to respond to incidents that may compromise the security of Personal Information.

 Privacy Policy or Policy: This legal document which discloses how we collect or receive, use, store, and manage Personal Information, and what your choices and rights are over your it.

 Profile: The account profile you create to use our Services.

 Single Sign-On Service: A third-party account of yours (e.g., your Google account) that you select for open authentication into our Services instead of you creating and using a password to log into the Services.

 Services: The Common Sense Media website, www.commonsensemedia.org, and all other applications, services, and websites that link to this Privacy Policy.

 Terms of Use: Our disclaimer and agreement for users of our Services.

 Members: Visitors who complete the membership registration process through our Services.
 Members join an active and vibrant community of families and educators interested in the impact of media on their children and students and can engage in activities not available to Non-Members, such as creating user reviews on media products, participating in surveys and polls, and saving favorites to a personal page.
 If you are not currently a Member, you may click here to register, or here if you are an educator, and become eligible for our Services' features.
 You can also subscribe to Common Sense Media, which gives you one year of unlimited access to all our media ratings and reviews.